12.0 miles ( 19.4 km) with 850 ft (250 meters) of ascent.

 |OS Maps||OS Explorer OL11 (was 122) (Brighton)|

-This coastal walks has a varied mix - a Victorian Fort, White Cliffs, an under-cliff path, Brighton's marina, busy promenades and board walks passing Brighton's pier, shops, cafes, and, on sunny days thousands of day trippers.
-Then it quieter promenade and beach huts, before ending in Portslade.
+This coastal walks has a varied mix - a Victorian Fort and harbour arm, quiet White Cliffs, an undercliff path, Brighton's marina, busy promenades and board walks passing Brighton's pier, shops, cafes, and, on sunny days thousands of day trippers.
+Then its quieter promenade and beach huts, before ending in Portslade.
 The whole walk has nice sea views, and there are many places to swim.

 Here, the walk changes character, its suddenly very busy.
 You pass Brighton's yacht marina (the mooring fees are eye-watering) and a line of restaurants until you reach The West Quay pub (Wetherspoons) with nice views over the yachty basin.
 Then its the start of Brighton's long town beach backed by a promenade.
 Pass the slightly tacky nudist beach, and eventually, on sunny summer days, you'll start to see thousands on people clustered either side of the pier.
 The pier (free entry) is worth a stroll.
 Starlings swarm around it at sunset.

 There are 2 trains an hour from London Victoria to Newhaven Town (change at Lewes).
 Returning, there are many trains from Brighton, and 2 trains per hour from both Portslade and Hove.
-Buy a return to Newhaven which should be accepted at both Portslade and Brighton.
+Buy a return to Newhaven which is accepted from Brighton, and should be from Hove and Portslade.

 Regular (every 10 mins) but expensive buses run along the sea front road between Newhaven and all the seafront town mentioned to Brighton.
 If you think you might need them, say if you which to do the walk in 2 parts, ask for 'plus bus' added to your rail ticket, which includes all buses in this area

 Free parking, even near the coast, on the western part of the walk.
 All of Brighton's seafront, as far as Portslade, is now controlled parking (CPZ).
 Return to you car by the regular coast road bus

 After the walk, we would love to get your feedback